Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/addon_tutorial.rst

        factor = i / total
        obj_new.location = (obj.location * factor) + (cursor * (1.0 - factor))

-Try run this script with the active object and the cursor spaced apart to see the result.
+Try running this script with the active object and the cursor spaced apart to see the result.

 With this script you'll notice we're doing some math with the object location and cursor, this works because both are 3D :class:`blender_api:mathutils.
 Vector` instances,